 See, there are.

-There were things that can fix this, or at least get started on a pathway to having this fixed right now that could be done.
+There were things that could fix this, or at least get started on a pathway to having this fixed right now.

 And we're sitting here debating when the hell Romney left Bain.